-The "ON" and "Disabled" options allow you to use this feature in your User Menu (http://chdk.wikia.com/wiki/User_menu) as your quick override toggle instead of using any shortcut key.
-Some cameras may not have the shortcut feature available. - Include AutoISO & Bracketing Enable [●] / Disable []
+The "On" and "Disabled" options allow you to use this feature in your User Menu (P27) as the quick override toggle instead of using any shortcut key.
+Some cameras may not have the shortcut feature available.

+Include AutoISO & Bracketing

+Enable [•] / Disable [ ]

-Includes AutoISO and Bracketing settings in the "Disable Override" settings.
-If not enabled then your AutoISO and Bracketing settings will not be turned on or off by the "Disable Override" shortcut button.
+Includes Auto ISO and Bracketing settings in the "Disable Override" settings.
+If not enabled then the Auto ISO and Bracketing settings will not be turned on or off by the "Disable Override" shortcut button.

-Override shutter speed < Extra Photo Operations < Main Menu
+Override shutter speed [0 - 100] <Extra Photo Operations < Main Menu

-TV in the OSD.
+TV in the OVERRIDES display in the OSD.
 This feature allows you to override the camera's shutter speed in all auto and manual modes with the speed you select.
-This feature allows shutter speeds as long as 64 second and as short as $1/100,000^{th}$ of a second, in $1/3^{rd}$ EV steps.
+This feature allows shutter speeds as long as 64 seconds, (or longer if your camera has CHDK Extra Long Exposure support) and as short as 1/100,000th of a second, in 1/3rd EV steps.
 This setting is affected by the "Value factor" and the "Shutter speed enum type" settings below.
 Please note that the actual speeds available are dependent on the camera used and other conditions such as the aperture setting.

-• Value factor [Off, 1] or [Off, 1/100k - 100]
+• Value factor [Off, 1/100k - 100] or [Off, 1,10,100]